econia-labs/econia-x/src/move/research/price/README.md

 market prices as of the time of this writing, for example, the ratio of $9.79$ `USD` per $1$ `APT` would be denoted $p = 9.79 \cdot 10^1$.
-(This example assumes a hypothetical `USD` asset with the same number of `Coin` decimals as `APT`, since the implementation operates on indivisible subunits).
+(This example assumes a hypothetical `USD` asset with the same number of `Coin` decimals as `APT`, since the implementation operates on indivisible subunits, e.g.
+`Coin.value`).

 $$
 p = \frac{9.79}{1} = 9.79 \cdot 10^1